 - SLU's Grounds Department installed the garden

-- It is projected that the garden will be able to divert 7,473 cubic feet of water from the combined sewer system
+- It is projected that the garden diverts 7,473 cubic feet of water from the combined sewer system

 - 25 X 20 Voluntary Energy Benchmarking Pledge: This initiative ties seamlessly with Facilities Service's energy and water reduction goals.